ginobaltazar7/66daysofdata/README.md

 ## Curated Recent Reads ##

-- [Databricks Data Modeling using Plain English](https://www.databricks.com/blog/reimagining-data-modeling-lakehouse-introducing-vibe-data-modeling) - Databricks now helps build your Silver Layer model describng your business workflows or domain using plain English!
+- [Databricks Data Modeling using Plain English](https://www.databricks.com/blog/reimagining-data-modeling-lakehouse-introducing-vibe-data-modeling) - Databricks now helps build your Silver Layer model describing your business workflows or domain using plain English!

 - [Stripe uses Graph to automate Database Remediation](https://stripe.dev/blog/how-stripe-uses-graph-search-and-state-machines-to-auto-remediate-a-global-database-fleet) Novel and practical engineering, applying graph theory to an everyday problem, at scale, that helped reduce their oncall pager volume by 30%!